PaulMorel1/gatsby-theme-empress/README.md

 If you are using the built-in GitHub Actions integration, then just commit your new stuff and push to master on GitHub.
 Make sure you go through the setup on AWS and GitHub.
 You must create a public S3 bucket and a CloudFront distribution then save secret keys into your repo settings on GitHub.

+I'm not entirely sure that the AWS deployment script can be distributed with the theme, so see https://github.com/PaulMorel1/eMPress/blob/master/.github/workflows/buildAndDeployToS3.yml.

 ## How do I make a new visual theme?

 See `src\styles\themes\dark.css` for example.